Dissociative identity disorder: Traumagenic model

 Severe sexual, physical, or psychological trauma in childhood has been proposed as an explanation for its development; awareness, memories, and emotions of harmful actions or events caused by the trauma are sequestered away from consciousness, and alternate parts form with differing memories, emotions, beliefs, temperament, and behavior.
 Dissociative identity disorder is also attributed to extremes of stress and disturbances of attachment to caregivers in early life.
 What may result in complex post-traumatic stress disorder (C-PTSD) in adults may become dissociative identity disorder when occurring in children, possibly due to their greater use of imagination as a form of coping as well as lack of developmental integration in childhood.

-Possibly due to developmental changes and a more coherent sense of self past age 6–9 years, the experience of extreme trauma may result in different, though also complex, dissociative symptoms, identity disturbances and trauma-related disorders.
+After age 6–9, developmental changes and a more coherent sense of self may lead to different, complex dissociative symptoms, identity disturbances, and trauma-related disorders following extreme trauma.
 Relationships between childhood abuse, disorganized attachment, and lack of social support are thought to be common risk factors leading to dissociative identity disorder.
 Although the role of a child's biological capacity to dissociate remains unclear, some evidence indicates a neurobiological impact of developmental stress.
-Moreover, in a review study done Vedat, it wass proposed that personalities of children are universally born unintegrated, and the various aspects of a child's undeveloped personality gradually integrate as the child's brain grows and develops.
+Moreover, in a review study done by Vedat, it was proposed that personalities of children are universally born unintegrated, and the various aspects of a child's undeveloped personality gradually integrate as the child's brain grows and develops.

 Delinking early trauma from the etiology of dissociation has been explicitly rejected by those supporting the early trauma model.
 A 2012 review article argues the hypothesis that current or recent trauma may affect an individual's assessment of the more distant past, changing the experience of the past and resulting in dissociative states.
 Giesbrecht et al. have suggested there is no empirical evidence linking early trauma to dissociation, and instead suggest that problems with neuropsychological functioning, such as increased distractibility in response to certain emotions and contexts, account for dissociative features.
 A middle position hypothesizes that trauma, in some situations, alters neuronal mechanisms related to memory.
 Evidence is increasing that dissociative disorders are related both to a trauma history and to "specific neural mechanisms".
 It has also been suggested that there may be a genuine but more modest link between trauma and dissociative identity disorder, with early trauma causing increased fantasy-proneness, which may in turn render individuals more vulnerable to socio-cognitive influences surrounding the development of dissociative identity disorder.

 Joel Paris states that the trauma model of dissociative identity disorder increased the appeal of the diagnosis among health care providers, patients and the public as it validated the idea that child abuse had lifelong, serious effects.
 Paris asserts that there is very little experimental evidence supporting the trauma-dissociation hypothesis, and no research showing that dissociation consistently links to long-term memory disruption.